T-rav/Aspose.BarCode-for-Cloud/Examples/DotNET/README.md

 ##Aspose.BarCode for Cloud - .NET Examples

-This repository contains C# and VB.NET Example Projects for [Aspose.BarCode for Cloud](http://www.aspose.com/products/barcode/cloud) which will help you learn Aspose.Words for .NET and write your own applications.
+This repository contains C# and VB.NET Example Projects for [Aspose.BarCode for Cloud](http://www.aspose.com/products/barcode/cloud) which will help you learn Aspose.BarCode for Cloud and write your own applications.

 <p align="center">